virtusize/virtusize.github.io/ja/_sources/integration-guide/product-types.txt

     product type in millimeters.

 .. note::
-    Note that the "length" measurement is always represented as "height", as "length" is ambiguous in JavaScript.
+    The "length" measurement is always represented as "height", as "length" is ambiguous in JavaScript.